buthed010203/Reaction-Ticket-CC/README.md

 1. Use command $add and $remove to add/remove users to/from the ticket.
 	1. Maximum of 15 users per ticket.
 		1. **Why not use the built-in add command?** Because that doesn't allow you to reopen the ticket.
-1. Automatically deletes tickets after x amount of time with no msgs sent.
+1. Automatically deletes tickets after x amount of time with no messages sent.
 Only applies to open tickets.
 Closed ones will have to be deleted manually.

 ## To Do List
 1. Special mod tickets that can only be used by mods and automatically sets ticket to admin only.